sims1710/PLC-Project/README.md

 make clean
 ```

-- Compile the C files using a C compiler like GCC or Clang, linking any required libraries.
+- Or compile the C files using a C compiler like GCC or Clang, linking any required libraries.
 You can use the following command:

 ```bash
 gcc main.c -o hangman game_functions.c clear_functions.c game_modes.c leaderboard.c ui.c -ansi -pedantic -Wall -Werror